fndvit/mds-udg-viz-i-dgpcd-hackathon-24/README.md

 * [Genderize](https://genderize.io/), [Agify](https://agify.io/) and [Nationalize.io](https://nationalize.io/), helpful APIs to estimate gender, age and nationality by name.
 (We know they're not free, we're working on that)

 ## Teams and Objectives
+Below is the list of research questions and goals for each team, as well as your deliverables.

+About the **deliverables**: you only have a handful of days to prepare for the hackathon and the day-of, so we're not expecting polished results, but drafts.
+You have limited time, but you also have a relatively sizeable team, so [planning](#📅-pre-hackathon-preparations) is key.

 ### Inclusivity Index Development